Aliases for AKT1S1 Gene

 GeneCards Summary for AKT1S1 Gene

-AKT1S1 (AKT1 Substrate 1 (Proline-Rich)) is a Protein Coding gene.
+AKT1S1 (AKT1 Substrate 1) is a Protein Coding gene.
 Diseases associated with AKT1S1 include diaphragmatic eventration.
-Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
+Among its related pathways are AMPK signaling pathway and Longevity regulating pathway - multiple species.

 UniProtKB/Swiss-Prot for AKT1S1 Gene